pyOpenSci/python-package-guide/documentation/write-user-documentation/get-started.md

 ## Four elements of a good open source documentation landing page

-To make it easy for users to find what they need quickly, consider adding quick links on your packages landing page to the following elements:
+To make it easy for users to find what they need quickly, consider adding quick links on your package's landing page to the following elements:

 * **Getting started:** This section should provide the user with a quick start for installing your package.
 A small example of how to use the package is good to have here as well.
 Or you can link to useful tutorials in the get started section.
 * **About:** Describe your project,  stating its goals and its functionality.
 * **Community:** Instructions for how to help and/or get involved.
 This might include links to your issues (if that is where you let users ask questions) or the discussion part of your GitHub repo.
 This section might include a development guide for those who might contribute to your package.
 * **API Documentation:** This is the detailed project documentation.
-Here you store documentation for your package's api including all user-facing functions, methods classes.
-And any additional high level discussion that will help people use your package.
+Here you store documentation for your package's API including all user-facing functions, classes, methods, and attributes as well as any additional high level discussion that will help people use your package.

 ```{figure} /images/geopandas-documentation-landing-page.png